 Applicants are required to submit scores from the American College Test (ACT) or the Scholastic Achievement Test I (SAT).
-Additionally, applicants must submit one letter of recommendation from a teacher or school counselor (three are recommended).
-While not required for admission, personal statements or essays are strongly recommended and will be carefully considered during application review.
-Please note: personal statements are required in order to receive scholarship consideration.
+Additionally, applicants must submit one letter of recommendation from a teacher and a school counselor (three are recommended).
+Personal statements or essays are also required and are carefully considered during application review.